dk-5599/Rocket-Mortgage--Bank-Case-Study/README.md

 ## Project Overview

 In this project, I conducted data cleaning and understanding through Exploratory Data Analysis (EDA).
-I created four mock dashboards based on the insights generated from Python visualizations to effectively present key findings.
+I created 4 mock dashboards based on the insights generated from Python visualizations to effectively present key findings.
 I applied a Logistic Regression model to predict future customer subscriptions and assessed its performance using confusion matrices and classification reports.
 Based on the insights, I developed a recommendations and established a 6-week execution timeline for implementation.
+I have also attahced the Python Notebook for each section at the end of each section.

 ### Index of Tasks